rmzse/for-review/architecture.md

 ```
 In the code above you see that the metadata has three properties:

-- `selector` : This is a css selector that tells angular where to place
+- `selector`: This is a css selector that tells Angular where to place
 this particlar component in the page.
-To use this component we will later in
+We will later use this component in our view by putting `<app-suggestions></app-suggestions>` in the code of the view.
-out view put in something like `<app-suggestions></app-suggestions>`
-- `templateUrl`: Tells angular where the view for this  component is located.
+- `templateUrl`: This tells Angular where in our code structure the file containing the view for this component is located.
 In
-out code above its at `./suggestions.component.html`
+our code above it is located at `./suggestions.component.html`
-- `styleUrls`: By now you can guess what this does, tells angular where our
+- `styleUrls`: By now you can guess what this does, which is to tell Angular where our
-stylesheet for the component is
+stylesheet for the component is located.

+**QUESTION TO SIGU:** looking above, is it really `styleUrls` in plural?

-Go to `src/index.html`, can you identify how the selector that has been used?
-Make
+Now head over to `src/index.html` and see if you are able to identify how the selector that has been used. **Make
-sure you get this right before moving on.
+sure** you get this right before moving on.

 ## Templates
 The template can be said to be the view of the component.
 By now you should be
-able to tell that a component has its own template, stylesheet and typescript
-file.
-Templates are much like plain HTML, but with a few extra
-supermagical abilities and extra tags.
+able to tell that a component has its own files for the template, the stylesheet and for TypeScript.
+Templates are much like plain HTML, but with a few extra supermagical abilities and extra tags.

+**QUESTION TO SIGU:** on line 148 above I have written it like "TypeScript", is this correct?

 Look closely at the syntax in the code below and you will see a few additions like `*ngFor`, `(click)`, `[video]`
 `*ngIf`.
 Don't sweat over all these new weird-looking things, we will cover them later.